Somerset Council is consulting on the proposed local validation checklist. Give us your views on our consultation website.

 Background to Phosphates

 The quality of the natural environment in our area is of a particularly high standard.
-Parts of the county fall within either the Somerset Levels and Moors Ramsar catchment whilst a smaller part falls within the River Axe Special Area of Conservation (SAC) catchment.
+Parts of the county fall within either the Somerset Levels and Moors Ramsar catchment whilst a smaller part falls within the River Axe Special Area of Conservation catchment.

 These protected areas are currently at risk due to excessive levels of phosphates entering our water system.